itruffat/WheneverEverywhere/README.md

 ## TODO

-* Make a more direct way of compiling, don't relay on the user knowing how to transpile
+* Make a more direct way of compiling, not relaying on the user knowing how to compile from a C source.
- from C.
-* Read in C works slightly different than in python. (it assumes that the final '\n' is a character and not the end of the line)
+* Read in C works slightly different than in python. (it assumes that the final '\n' is a character and not EOL)
-* 64-bits mode in C is not working either, the limit of an C int for values may be too low.
 * Improve all the quick-n-dirty snippets, including IO handling, templating, logging, etc.
+* Add ways to allow the user to choose options, such as debugging or to use LongLong instead of ints.
+* Increase performance of 64-bits random.
+The algorithm already grows much smaller when we have too many lines, not being able get a good random is probably being a bottle-neck in an already low algorithm.
+* [MAYBE] Add a numeric value beyond UNDEFINED LONG LONG.
+Right now the engine has no expressive power to show the first 100 fibonacci numbers. (gets up to 94 I believe)